go-mysql-org/go-mysql-elasticsearch/README.md

 In the example above, we will use a new index and type both named "t" instead of default "t1", and use "my_title" instead of field name "title".

-## Why not other rivers?

-Although there are some other MySQL rivers for Elasticsearch, like [elasticsearch-river-jdbc](https://github.com/jprante/elasticsearch-river-jdbc), [elasticsearch-river-mysql](https://github.com/scharron/elasticsearch-river-mysql), I still want to build a new one with Go, why?

-+ Customization, I want to decide which table to be synced, the associated index and type name, or even the field name in Elasticsearch.
-+ Incremental update with binlog, and can resume from the last sync position when the service starts.
-+ A common sync framework not only for Elasticsearch but also for others, like memcached, redis, etc...

 ## Wildcard table

 go-mysql-elasticsearch only allows you determind which table to be synced, but sometimes, if you split a big table into multi sub tables, like 1024, table_0000, table_0001, ... table_1023, it is very hard to write rules for every table.